The Certification Council for Professional Dog Trainers is celebrating 20 years as the leading certification organization for dog trainers!

 What are those letters after our names?

 When you see the letters "CPDT-KA" after our instructors' names, it means those instructors have met the requirements of the Certification Council for Professional Dog Trainers.
-These dedicated trainers have studied hard and sat for the 4-hour exam and passed and continue to maintain their professional status through continuing education credits.
+These dedicated trainers have studied hard and sat for a rigorous exam covering learning theory, ethology, classroom management and more, and passed and continue to maintain their professional status through continuing education credits.

 We are proud to have seven Certified Professional Dog Trainers on staff at Diamonds in the Ruff and others currently working toward their certification requirements, which include study of learning theory, ethology, animal husbandry and classroom management.
 We endeavor to stay on the cutting edge of humane training techniques by traveling to attend behavior seminars every year, learning the best from the best.